James Minerd Sr. was born in 1815 in Fayette County, PA, one of 15 children of Henry and Hester (Sisler) Minerd.

 Sarah gave birth to their eldest daughter in 1837, at the tender age of 16, and to their youngest in 1865, at the age of 44.
-At the time of the births of their children, no public records were kept, and there were church records of their births.
+At the time the children were born, no public records were kept, and there were no church or pastoral records of these events.
 Son Isaac once testified that "the family Bible or family record, in which the births & deaths of the family was recorded, was destroyed about ."

 An advertisement placed in the Sept.
 8, 1869 edition of the Bulletin of the American Iron and Steel Association gives an excellent description of the furnace and environs.
 It said that the facility consisted of a hot blast charcoal furnace, in complete repair, of which the hot blast and blowing apparatus was entirely new.